-To test my changes, I run my dbt project and see if the changes work!
+To test my changes, run your dbt project and see if the changes work!
 Often I have two terminal tabs open – one open for my project, and one for the package.

 I also have both the package and my project open in my code editor (Atom):

-Note that as I develop, I don’t need to re-run
+Note that as you develop, you don’t need to re-run

-dbt depsevery time I make updates to the Segment package – when I use a
+dbt depsevery time you make updates to the Segment package – when using a

 localpackage, dbt will always use the current files on my computer.